Ethical AI Adoption in the Indian Judiciary: Strengthening Access to Justice

 Across India’s courts, there is a growing appetite for AI adoption.
 From translation and transcription tools to AI-enabled legal research, case management, and even scheduling, courts are increasingly seeing the value of these technologies.
 While adoption has largely been cautious, it has also been fragmented, often led by individual judges or through pilots, with no clear framework to guide long-term use.

-This is where processes like procurement become critical.
+This is where formal processes, such as procurement, become critical.
 AI holds promise, but also serious risks when deployed at scale in public institutions.
-Experiences from other jurisdictions, such as errors in automated alimony calculations in the UK, highlight the dangers of unchecked implementation.
-For courts — where justice must not only be done, but seen to be done — responsible pathways for AI adoption are essential.
+Experiences from other jurisdictions, like errors in automated alimony calculations in the UK, highlight the dangers of unchecked implementation.
+For courts, where justice must not only be done, but be seen to be done, responsible pathways for AI adoption are essential.

 At present, procurement in the judicial system is ad hoc.
-There are no clear rules for how AI solutions should be evaluated, no safeguards to ensure vendors deliver on their promises, and little foresight about requirements for their continued use once pilot projects end.
+There are no clear rules for evaluating AI solutions, no safeguards to ensure vendors deliver on their promises, and little foresight about requirements for their continued use once pilot projects end.
 Questions around infrastructure costs, technical capacity, and the protection of sensitive judicial data remain unresolved.
+Institutional capacity for formal procurement processes is limited, as is the range of providers offering digital tools for courts.
+In such a scenario, developing voluntary guidelines as a first step towards institutionalising AI adoption processes can strengthen:

-• Risk Awareness and Mitigation: Provide courts with practical tools for assessing and addressing ethical, technical, and sustainability risks associated with AI.
+• Risk Awareness and Mitigation: Provide courts with practical tools to assess and address ethical, technical, and sustainability risks associated with AI.

-• Ease for Procurers: Streamline procurement processes so that they are less burdensome for already overstretched courts, while enabling informed and efficient decision-making.
+• Ease for Procurers: Streamline procurement processes to reduce burdens on already overstretched courts while enabling informed, efficient decision-making.

 • Responsible Use of Public Finance: Ensure that investments in AI are accountable, transparent, and in the public interest.